batiste/django-page-cms/doc/index.rst

 ===============================
-Django-page-cms's documentation
+Gerbi's CMS documentation
 ===============================

-Welcome on the documentation of the simple multilingual Django CMS.
+Welcome on the documentation of the simple multilingual Gerbi CMS (django-page-cms).
 You track the latest changes to the code base on the `github project page <http://github.com/batiste/django-page-cms>`_.
 To get more information about this CMS and its feature go to the :doc:`Introduction section </introduction>`.